-Contingency: \$250,000 is included as contingency for unanticipated expenses, such as extreme or unusual weather events or unforeseen changes in State reimbursements for local programs.
+Contingency: \$200,000 is included as contingency for unanticipated expenses, such as extreme or unusual weather events or unforeseen changes in State reimbursements for local programs.

-Community Events: Various departments provide support in the form of overtime staffing and direct contributions to the Fourth of July, Memorial Day, Pride in Manchester, Cruisin' On Main and Thanksgiving Day Road Race events and celebrations.
+Community Events: Various departments provide support in the form of overtime staffing and direct contributions to the Memorial Day, Pride in Manchester, Cruisin' On Main and Thanksgiving Day Road Race events and celebrations.
+Funding for the Fourth of July was eliminated from the FY2020/21 adopted budget in response to the Covid-19 crisis.